tristanMatthias/spiral/articles/purple-introduction/index.md

 If you’re looking to explore this side of yourself, your family, and your community, take some time to find your Purple Rituals.
 You’ll know them from memory; each Purple does it differently.
 For some, it’s a weekend trip to the woods, swapping stories around a campfire.
 For others, it’s curling up on the couch with a loved one (or alone!) and watching your favorite film of which you know ALL the words.
 Maybe it’s going for a long walk along the beach, or taking a bath, or cooking the recipe your grandmother gave to you on her deathbed (RIP grandma, your carrot cake legacy lives on in us).

 The vital aspect of all these is that they share the same *intention*; they help us belong and feel safe.
 They connect us, bringing us closer to ourselves and others.
+Until this becomes a problem...

+### Leaving Purple

+The safety of the tribe may start to feel limiting for some.
+There are those who seek to explore and see beyond the limits of where everyone they know exists.
+In another article, we'll look into how Red takes a stand.
+Setting out on a new adventure that would change the course of human history for our ancestors, and exploring our own identities, Red takes the Spiral to a whole new place.

 <div class="disclaimer">